 It’s important to have a way to track the sources of website traffic.
 Tools like Google Analytics (or my favorite, HubSpot), can show you not only the quantity of visits but exactly where they’re coming from.
 These include:

 - Organic: If someone enters a phrase in a search engine, there will be results aside from the pay-per-click (PPC) ads that may appear at the top and bottom of the page.
 These are classified as Organic search results.
-This category of visits typically increases as your keyword ranking (#1 metric on my list) increases.
-The more relevant your website pages or blog posts are to that search phrase, the more likely it will appear in results.
+This category of visits typically increases as you produce more relevant content that is A) about the related topic and B) mentions your geographic area.
+Google will try to find the best search result and if there is a local alternative, it could be your article that shows up in search.

 - Paid: If your company uses Google Adwords to place PPC ads, the resulting visits would be separated into this group.